jaruiz/light8080/sim/ghdl/README.md

 You can find the tests in directory ```../../src/sw``` relative to this one.
 As you can see, there's not much to choose from right now:)
-By default test ```disgnostic``` will be run -- it's an old 8080/8085 CPU tester that I have adapted to this project.
+By default test ```disgnostic``` will be run -- it's a classic 8080/8085 CPU tester that I have slightly adapted for this project.
 There should be a README file there with a useful description.

 None of the tests have any console output.
 I somehow lost that capability when I ported the tests from Modelsim to GHDL.